postcss/autoprefixer/README.md

 ## FAQ

-#### Does Autoprefixer polyfills Grids for IE 10-11?
+#### Does Autoprefixer polyfill Grid Layout for IE?

-Autoprefixer can be used to use Grid Layout for IE. But this polyfill will not work in 100 % cases.
+Autoprefixer can be used to use Grid Layout for IE 10 and IE 11.
+But this polyfill will not work in 100 % cases.
 This is why it is disabled by default.

 First, you need to enable Grid prefixes by `grid: true` option.